HTGF | High-Tech Gruenderfonds

 High-Tech Gründerfonds Management GmbH is a venture capital firm based in Bonn, Germany, specializing in early-stage investments in high-tech startups.
 Established in 2005, the firm focuses on technology-driven companies across various sectors, including information and communication technology, life sciences, healthcare, automation, and cleantech.
 HTGF typically invests in companies that have been operational for no more than one year, aiming to contribute up to €0.6 million in initial funding and up to €3 million in follow-on financing.
 The firm seeks a minority stake, generally around 15%, and provides a subordinated loan convertible into equity, with deferred interest for up to four years to support liquidity.
 With a total investment volume of approximately €895.5 million across three funds, HTGF has successfully supported over 500 startups and attracted more than €2 billion in follow-on investments from external sources.
 The firm's investors include notable public and private entities, underscoring its role as a key player in fostering innovation and growth within the German startup ecosystem.

-Mo:re is focused on transforming organoid-based drug development through its innovative lab platform that automates cell culture workflows.
-The company has developed a 3D cell robotic platform aimed at enhancing medical research by standardizing protocols and facilitating remote operations.
-Mo:re specializes in areas such as cell therapy, drug development, and disease modeling, enabling researchers to scale experiments effectively while maintaining high standards of traceability and quality.
+Mo:re is a company focused on advancing organoid-based drug development through the creation of a lab platform that industrializes cell culture workflows.
+It has developed a 3D cell robotic platform designed to automate medical research, facilitating advancements in cell therapy, drug development, and disease modeling.
+By implementing standardized protocols and enabling automation and remote operation, Mo:re helps researchers scale their experiments efficiently while maintaining high standards of traceability and quality.
+This innovative approach positions Mo:re at the forefront of transforming medical research methodologies.

 AICA SA